 On this page

 Do you have an online store?
 Do you supply goods through dropshipping?
 Do you sell goods or services to customers, who do not file VAT returns in other European Union Member States?
-There will be new VAT rules for e-commerce.
+There are new VAT rules for e-commerce.

 Separate thresholds disappear

-Right now, every EU country can set its own threshold amount for long-distance sales.
+Previously, every EU country could set its own threshold amount for long-distance sales.
 These separate thresholds have disappeared and there is now 1 new threshold of €10,000.
 This threshold amount applies to all long-distance sales of goods and digital services to customers in the EU.
-If the total amount of sales in each separate EU country is less than €10,000 a year, you charge your own country’s VAT rate.
+If the total amount of sales of an EU-based company is less than €10,000 a year, they charge their own country’s VAT rate.
 Are your sales worth over €10,000 a year?
 Then you charge the VAT rate of the EU country where your customer lives.

 No more VAT exemption for imported goods valued up to €22

-Under current rules, imported goods from non-EU countries are exempt from import VAT (invoer-btw) if the package has a value of €22 or less.
+Under previous rules, imported goods from non-EU countries were exempt from import VAT (invoer-btw) if the package had a value of €22 or less.
 This exemption no longer exists.
 As of 1 July 2021, all imported goods are taxed with VAT.
-Shipments with imported goods valued up to €150 will still be exempted from import levies (invoerrechten).
+Shipments with imported goods valued up to €150 are still exempt from import levies (invoerrechten).
 Read more about the import scheme and other VAT measures.

 Platforms with an active role need to pay VAT

-Entrpreneurs are responsible for paying the VAT on products they sell through an online platform.
-With the new VAT rules the online platforms will be responsible for the VAT if the platform has an ‘active role’.
+Entrepreneurs are responsible for paying the VAT on products they sell through an online platform.
+With the new VAT rules the online platforms are responsible for the VAT if the platform has an ‘active role’.
 An active role means more than just bringing together online supply and demand.
 For instance, enabling orders and payment of products.
 In that case, instead of the supplier, the platform delivers the products to private customers.
 Because of this, the platform pays VAT to the country where the customer resides.